kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7571-support-pod-level-resources/README.md

 Furthermore, the In-Place Pod Resize (IPPR) functionality has been extended to support pod-level resources, as defined in [KEP-5419](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/5419-pod-level-resources-in-place-resize/README.md).

 Prior to this AEP, VPA computes recommendations only at the container level, and those recommendations are applied exclusively at the container level.
-With the new pod-level resource specifications, VPA should be capable of reading the pod-level resources stanza, calculating pod-level recommendations, and managing pod-level resource stanzas using any of the available VPA modes, including `InPlaceOrRecreate, InPlace etc`.
+With the new pod-level resource specifications, VPA should be capable of reading the pod-level resources stanza, calculating pod-level recommendations, and managing pod-level resource stanzas using any of the available VPA modes, including `InPlaceOrRecreate, InPlace`.

 ### Goals